hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 #### 8.9.2.2.
 Near Cache Example for Map

 The following is an example configuration for a Near Cache defined in the `mostlyReadMap` map.
-According to this configuration, the entries are stored as `OBJECT`'s in this Near Cache and eviction starts when the count of entries reaches `5000`; entries are evicted based on the `LRU` (Least Recently Used) policy.
+According to this configuration, the entries are stored as `OBJECT`'s in this Near Cache, and eviction starts when the count of entries reaches `5000`; entries are evicted based on the `LRU` (Least Recently Used) policy.
 In addition, when an entry is updated or removed on the member side, it is eventually evicted on the client side.